S. B. P. B. K. Satyanarayana Rao

-Sri Balusu Prabhakara Buchi Krishna Satyanarayana Rao, also known as S. B. P. B. K. Satyanarayana Rao (23 September 1921 – 21 January 2011), was a Telugu Indian industrialist, politician, and the zamindar of Kapileswarapuram.
+Sri Balusu Prabhakara Buchi Krishna Satyanarayana Rao, (23 September 1921 – 21 January 2011), was a Telugu Indian industrialist, politician, and the zamindar of Kapileswarapuram.
 He was a Union Minister and active in the Circar districts of India.

 He served as Minister of State for Agriculture in the Vajpayee government for two years between 1999 and 2001.
 He was elected to the AP Legislative Council from the North Circar Districts Graduates Constituency in 1958 and 1980.

 His last rites were performed at his native village.